ewyrick-mark-1/pokemon_tool/README.md

 6. every command file at some point calls the API, which is handled asynchronously by fetchWithDelay.
 This file implements fetching with bounded exponential backoff to improve consistency/reliability of API calls without overloading the server.
 7. the command files output is passed back to index, at which point it is output to the terminal.

+## Bugs/Things to be fixed
+There are a few things that are currently pretty unoptimal.
+I intend to go through and fix them at some point.
+These include:
+- non-useful in process caching in all command files.
+Due mostly to concurrency updates
+- Testing may return a false negative if the API returns out of order
+- more testing needed for API fetching.
+Currently have integration tests but no unit test.
+- Argument parsing is in need of a more readable and modular re struture
+- local JSON cache implementation is needed. flags have already been implemented.

 ##  AI usage: